 Optical storage is any storage type in which data is written and read with a laser.
 Typically, data is written to optical media, such as compact discs (CDs) and DVDs.
 Initially targeted as a potential replacement for hard disk drives (HDDs) in computing systems, the lack of growth in capacity compared to both hard disk and later solid-state flash storage has relegated optical storage use mostly to long-term archiving and data backup.

-Optical media is more durable than tape and less vulnerable to environmental conditions.
-On the other hand, it tends to be slower than typical hard drive speeds, and to offer lower storage capacities.
-According to OSTA (Optical Storage Technology Association), current optical speeds are approaching those of hard drives.
-A number of new optical formats, such as Blu-ray and UDO (ultra density optical), use a blue laser to dramatically increase capacities.
+Optical media is more durable than tape, HDDs and flash drives and less vulnerable to environmental conditions.
+However, it tends to be slower than typical HDD speeds and offers lower storage capacities.
+According to the Optical Storage Technology Association (OSTA), current optical speeds are approaching those of HDDs.Content Continues Below

 The current standard optical format is Blu-ray, which uses a blue laser to dramatically increase capacities.

 The first method for storing data using light on a hard medium was invented by James T. Russell in the late 1960s.

 Russell's creation bears little resemblance to current optical storage technology.
 His invention used micron-sized dots of light and dark to indicate the presence or absence of a digital bit.
 That pattern was read by having light pass through the otherwise transparent medium it was encoded on.

 Modern optical storage discs started with the CD format released by Philips and Sony in 1982.
 In contrast to Russell's system, these modern discs use a laser to create pits on a reflective surface, such as aluminum foil under a hard transparent plastic covering.
 The size of the pit is determined by the wavelength of the laser light.